-Offloaded indexing is always the better choice for production setup - it only marks which items need to be reindexed and you need to schedule a background process (update_index) to update index.
+Fulltext search is based on Whoosh.
+It is processed in background if Celery is configured.
 This leads to a faster response of the site and less fragmented index with the cost that it might be slightly outdated.

-update_index, OFFLOAD_INDEXING, Fulltext search is too slow, I get "Lock Error" quite often while translating, Rebuilding index has failed with "No space left on device"
+Fulltext search is too slow, I get "Lock Error" quite often while translating, Rebuilding index has failed with "No space left on device"

-4.8 Language definitions
+4.9 Language definitions